dell/omnia/docs/source/Troubleshooting/KnownIssues/Common/Kubernetes.rst

 ⦾ **Why does the 'Initialize Kubeadm' task fail with 'nnode.Registration.name: Invalid value: \"<Host name>\"'?**

-**Potential Cause**: The control plane does not support hostnames with an underscore in it, such as 'mgmt_station'.
+**Potential Cause**: The OIM does not support hostnames with an underscore in it, such as 'mgmt_station'.

 **Resolution**: As defined in RFC 822, the only legal characters are the following: